davidjono1985/T3A1Workbook/README.md

 ![Source Control](./docs/mern2.png)
 *image stolen from https://levelup.gitconnected.com/*

-4 components: provide an end-to-end framework for developers to work in Mongo DB:
+There are four component to the MERN stack that provides an end-to-end framework for developement Mongo DB:
 Express.js
 React